nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 2. Install

 Visit this [link](https://github.com/AY2223S1-CS2103T-W12-3/tp/releases/).
-Click on the underlined `rc4hdb.jar` button to download the latest `rc4hdb.jar`.
+Click on `rc4hdb.jar` to download the latest `rc4hdb.jar`.
 Move the `rc4hdb.jar` file to the folder you want to use as the _home folder_ for RC4HDB.
 The home folder is the folder from which the application will run, save data to, and retrieve data from.

 ### 3. Running RC4HDB